tempertemper/www.tempertemper.net/src/site/resources/2013-11-04--how-to-write-a-link.md

 ## Navigation

-Your navigation is a series of links and—in your navigation of all places—it's absolutely vital your users know where they'll end up.
+Your navigation is a series of links and---in your navigation of all places---it's absolutely vital your users know where they'll end up.
 So-called '[mystery meat](https://en.wikipedia.org/wiki/Mystery_meat)' navigation is a terrible idea.
 Creative, cryptic or obscure navigation items cause problems…

 As Paul Boag points out in a [great little blog post from early 2012](https://boagworld.com/usability/does-your-labelling-cause-confusion/):